NBA Trade Rumors: Sixers Could Swap Al Horford For Harrison Barnes, Per ‘Bleacher Report’

 “Horford’s contract won’t be easy to offload, however, with three years and $81 million remaining after this season.
 The Sixers will likely have to take back some bad money, as well.
 That’s where Barnes makes sense.
 The 27-year-old forward will have three years and $60.9 million left on his contract, a lower number than Horford but still a higher deal than his production (14.7 points, 4.8 rebounds, 2.4 assists and 0.6 steals in 34.9 minutes per game) would warrant.”

-In the proposed trade deal by Bleacher Report, the Sixers and the Kings would be engaging in a trade deal that would send Horford and a 2021 second-round pick to Sacramento in exchange for Harrison Barnes.
+In the proposed trade by Bleacher Report, the Sixers and the Kings would be engaging in a deal that would send Horford and a 2021 second-round pick to Sacramento in exchange for Harrison Barnes.
 The deal works on ESPN‘s NBA Trade Machine.
-If the trade becomes a reality, it would help both NBA teams in filling up the needs to improve on their roster.
+If the trade becomes a reality, it would help both teams in filling needs to improve their rosters.

-Meanwhile, some people may think that trading Barnes for an aging big man whose contract runs until the 2022-23 NBA season would be a foolish move for the Kings.
+Meanwhile, some people may think that trading Barnes for an aging big man whose contract runs through 2023 would be a foolish move for the Kings.
 At 33, Horford clearly doesn’t fit the timeline of the Kings’ young core of De’Aaron Fox, Marvin Bagley III, Bogdan Bogdanovic, and Buddy Hield.
 However, as revealed by Swartz, the Kings actually tried to bring Horford to Sacramento last summer before he agreed to sign with the Sixers.

 Now that he’s expected to be available on the trade market, it’s possible for the Kings to consider adding him to their roster this offseason.
-Horford won’t make the Kings an instant title contender in the Western Conference but Swartz believes that he could at least help them end their years of playoff drought.
+Horford won’t make the Kings an instant title contender in the Western Conference, but Swartz believes that he could at least help them end their longtime playoff drought.